DeclanChidlow/TemplateRepo/README.md

 ## Badge Setup

-Search and replace all instances of TemplateRepo with the repo name.
-In NeoVim this can be done with `:%s/TemplateRepo/your_repo_name/g`.
+Search and replace all instances of "DeclanChidlow/TemplateRepo" with your required details.
+In Neovim this can be done with `:%s/DeclanChidlow/your_username/g` then `:%s/TemplateRepo/your_repo_name/g`.